replicatedhq/help-center/content/docs/swarm/distributing-an-application/installing-via-script.md

 description: "Instructions for installing Replicated via the easy install script."
 keywords: "installing"
 weight: "305"
-categories: [ "Distributing a Native Application" ]
+categories: [ "Distributing a Swarm Application" ]
-index: "docs/native"
+index: "docs/swarm"
 ---

 We provide an easy-to-use one-line installation process (via shell script) which will detect your OS, ask a few questions and install both docker-engine and the required Replicated components.